How to Learn Anything… Fast!

 Life gets busy.
 Has The First 20 Hours been on your reading list?
 Learn the key insights now.

-We’re scratching the surface here.
+We’re scratching the surface in The First 20 Hours summary.
 If you don’t already have Josh Kaufman’s bestselling book on accelerated learning, order it here or get the audiobook for free to learn the juicy details.

 Introduction